 - Harvest Moon (Natsume) is a series of in-house Natsume games created when Marvelous decided to switch translators to X Seed.
 Natsume was kept with the brand name so they decided to make their own games "inspired" by Story of Seasons.
 They include the same focus on farming and romance, with some changes here and there (for example, Notes replace Hearts).

-- Harvest Town is an Android Game created by QY Games, and is currently still in beta.
+- Harvest Town is an Android Game created by QY Games, and published by Avid.ly.
 Typical to its genre, the game allows players to plant crops, raise animals, forage, mine, fish, and interact with villagers.
-It does have an unusual premise in that the protagonist isn't a newcomer moving into an abandoned farm.
-Instead, they start as an old and regretful person who had moved out from their hometown who suddenly underwent a Mental Time Travel to the moment before their departure, whereupon they cancel their plans to leave, and is determined to rebuild the farm that they have neglected all those years ago.
+It does have an unusual premise in that the protagonist isn't a City Mouse newcomer moving into an abandoned farm.
+Instead, they are a Harvest Town native who had left the village for the metropolis decades ago, and had become old and regretful in their old age.
+While reminiscing the past, they inexplicably underwent a Mental Time Travel to the moment before their departure, whereupon they cancel their plans to leave, and are determined to rebuild the farm that they have neglected.

 - Littlewood calls itself a "peaceful RPG".
 It's a fantasy-based farm sim and town-building game.
 The protagonist is an amnesiac former hero who has defeated the evil Dark Wizard.
 You settle down and try to convince townsfolk to stay in your town, all while trying to recover your memories.